rbardaji/generic-api/docs/building_your_own_api.md

 3. **docs**: This folder contains the documentation for the API.

+4. **utils**: This folder contains useful Python scripts related to the usage of this API, such as generating random CSV files to test some of the API endpoints.

-4. **Dockerfile**: This file contains the instructions for building a Docker image for the API.
+5. **Dockerfile**: This file contains the instructions for building a Docker image for the API.

-5. **docker-compose.yaml**: This file is used to configure and run the API using Docker.
+6. **docker-compose.yaml**: This file is used to configure and run the API using Docker.

-6. **README.md**: This file contains the documentation for the repository.
+7. **README.md**: This file contains the documentation for the repository.

-7. **.env**: This file contains the environment variables required to run the API.
+8. **.env**: This file contains the environment variables required to run the API.

-By understanding the structure of the repository code, you will be able to navigate and modify the code with ease.
+9. **temp**: This folder contains temporary files that are used by the application for specific purposes.

 ## Modifying the Repository Code